 Disclaimer: Upstart is not a financial advisor, the following content is for informational purposes only.

-Paying down debt while trying to save is a topic that many financial experts seem to have strong opinions about.
+Paying off debt while trying to save is a topic that many financial experts seem to have strong opinions about.

 - Should you put your savings on hold while you pay off debt?